Jayesh1441/collage_notes/README.md

-# collage_notes
+# college_notes
-this project is made for providing collage notes (all sub) at one place.
+this project is made for providing college notes (all sub) at one place.